 The browser’s HTML parsing continues, but the render itself is blocked until the full CSSOM is constructed.

-defer scripts block rendering, but generally don’t immediately stop HTML rendering.
+defer scripts impact rendering, but generally don’t immediately stop (i.e. block) HTML rendering.

 So, to correctly render a webpage the browser navigates the stop-start CRP dance.
 This can have dire consequences on a page’s rendering behavior, particularly if inline scripts kick off asynchronous DOM modifications.